apifest/apifest/README.md

 - varExpression - varName regular expression;
 - error - customize error responses - *status* attribute value defines the HTTP status for which *message* attribute value will be returned;

+You can define as many mapping configuration files as many versions your API supports.
-ApiFest Mapping Server will get the mappings file from apifest.properties file -
+ApiFest Mapping Server will get all mappings files from the directory defined in apifest.properties as

 ***apifest.mappings***